persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-03-09-asp-net-6-blazor-display-list.md

 </ul>

-A Single Page Blazor App developed in .NET 6 + WebAssembly - Displays a List
+A Single Page Blazor App developed in .NET 6 with C# and WebAssembly - Displays a List

 <p>Traditional webhosting is used for this Application</p>